 - A major part of the Way of the Samurai series of games on PS2.
 Aside from only being able to carry 3 different swords at a time, each could have different durability stats that represented how much stress the blade was under.
 Each attack raised the red bar a little, though extremely powerful attacks, some instant kill attacks, and blocking heavy attacks added lots of stress.
 Hitting the limit dropped the durability one point, making it easier to break again.
 Losing all durability generally meant the end of the weapon, particularly painful considering the upgrading you can have done to a blade, and that skills you know and attacks automatically blocked are unique to the sword used to acquire them.

-- Early editions of Dungeons & Dragons had optional rules where a player who makes a very unfortunate attack roll could break his own weapon, or suffer some other similar calamity, at the referee's discretion.
+- Early editions had optional rules where a player who makes a very unfortunate attack roll could break his own weapon, or suffer some other similar calamity, at the referee's discretion.
 With 3rd Edition rules, players can specifically attack an opponent's weapon or shield in an attempt to break ("sunder") it, just like any other object or material.

 - The Oriental Adventures sourcebook had a "weapon breaker" combat manouever that had a chance to break an opponents weapon - however if used on an "unbreakable" weapon it would fail and there was a good chance you'd break your own weapon instead.

 - Materia Magica has equipment decay.
 Items will lose durability when used (but won't suffer any stat penalties until they break completely and disintegrate).
 Interestingly, items can only be repaired a fixed number of times (with better items having fewer repair chances).
 Items can also be "reforged", possibly increasing (or decreasing!) their stats at the expense of one repair chance.